Davidleyden1/MS1/readme.md

 | Return to homepage -button | When clicking the button, the visitor returns to the home page|Works as expected|

 ### Bugs
-One bug that was discovered during the project concerned the navigation bar.
-At this point, the navigation bar included a link to the section ***Meetup Times***.
-The link worked fine while the visitor was on the home page, however, if the visitor clicked the link on any of the other pages, it did not work as expected .

-The bug was resolved by removing ***Meetup Times*** from the navigation bar.

 ### Unfixed bugs
 All identified bugs were resolved.